superfell/zkSforce/README.md

  * You can ask the ZKSforceClient object to automatically cache describe results for you by calling setCacheDescribes

-Usage is really straight forward, create an instance of the ZKSforceClient class, call login, then call the other operations as needed, e.g.
+Usage is really straight forward, create an instance of the [ZKSforceClient](https://github.com/superfell/zkSforce/blob/master/zkSforce/zkSforceClient.h) class, call login, then call the other operations as needed, e.g.

-        // Login and find the URL to the new Task UI Page.
+Login and find the URL to the new Task UI Page.

         ZKSforceClient *sforce = [[ZKSforceClient alloc] init];
         [sforce login:username password:password];
         ZKDescribeSObject *taskDescribe = [sforce describeSObject:@"Task"];